 The damage done by a natural disaster can be devastating, and it can take months or even years to recover.
-The IRS offers a certain amount of tax relief to taxpayers who are filing in a federally declared disaster area or whose tax records are kept in an affected area.
+The IRS offers a certain amount of tax relief to taxpayers filing in a federally declared disaster area or whose tax records are kept in an affected area.
 Here’s what you should know if you are ever impacted.

 What are the rules for claiming natural disaster tax relief?